backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

 ## Authorize the update endpoint

-The `PUT /update` endpoint is a bit more complicated than the create endpoint.
-It would be great if the plugin could offer a more granular authorization, for example, to only allow to update the todos that belong to the user.
+When performing updates (or other operations) on specific resources, the permissions framework allows for the decision to be based on characteristics of the resource itself.
+This means that it's possible to write policies that (for example) allow the operation for users that own a resource, and deny the operation otherwise.

-For now, let's edit `plugins/todo-list-backend/src/service/router.ts`, in a similar way as already done in the previous step.
+To start with, let's edit `plugins/todo-list-backend/src/service/router.ts` in a similar way as in the previous step.

 ```diff
 - import { todosListCreate } from './permissions';